-One of the largest national parks on the east coast, Everglades National Park, spans 1.5 million acres in southern Florida.
+One of the largest and best national parks on the east coast, Everglades National Park, spans 1.5 million acres in southern Florida.
 The park includes a variety of ecosystems, from freshwater sloughs to pinelands, cypress, and mangrove forests.
 Most visitors come to the Everglades to catch a glimpse of the alligators and crocodiles that inhabit the region.
 There are many places in the park to spot these predators, both on land and water.

 Popular activities in the Everglades include hiking, canoeing and kayaking, biking, bird watching, and geocaching.
 Adventurous visitors may enjoy slough slogging- an off-trail hike through the water in a cypress forest.
 Park rangers guide small groups of visitors through the marsh each day during the dry season.

 Visitors will want to take an airboat tour through the Florida Bay.
 This classic Everglades experience provides an excellent opportunity to view the crocodiles, manatees, and dolphins that inhabit the bay.
 Three authorized airboat businesses operate within the park.
 If you are interested in taking an airboat tour, be sure to book a reservation in advance to guarantee a spot.

 To catch a glimpse of wildlife on land, check out one of the many hiking trails in the park.
 The famous Anhinga Trail is a great place to view alligators, turtles, and birds, including the anhingas that make their home in the area.

 A trip to Shark Valley is another excellent way to spot alligators and other wildlife.
 Visitors can climb the observation tower to take in amazing views of the “True Everglades.”
 A tram tour is also available, in addition to hiking and biking trails.